PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--orgAccess` (string): The privilege of the dashboard administrator on the organization.
 Can be one of 'full', 'read-only', 'enterprise' or 'none'
 - `--tags` (array): The list of tags that the dashboard administrator has privileges on
 - `--networks` (array): The list of networks that the dashboard administrator has privileges on
-- `--authenticationMethod` (string): The method of authentication the user will use to sign in to the Meraki dashboard.
-Can be one of 'Email' or 'Cisco SecureX Sign-On'.
-The default is Email authentication
+- `--authenticationMethod` (string): No longer used as of Cisco SecureX end-of-life.
+Can be one of 'Email'.
+The default is Email authentication.

 ##### Example: